Glasat na Bulgaria season 6: Knockouts

-The Knockout rounds replaces the "Super Battles" from seasons four and five.
-The rule for the Knockouts is similar to the rules of The Voice of Holland wherein the contestants of each team will fight for the three red chairs to be seated by them.
-After performing the song, the coach will decide either the contestant will straight forward to the next phase by giving chair or will not going by not giving a chair.
+The Knockouts round replaced the "Super Battles" from the two previous seasons.
+The contestants of each team fight to be seated on one of three red chairs by their coach.
+After performing the song, the coach will decide either the contestant will go straight forward to the next phase by giving him/her a chair or will be eliminated.

-If the coach decided to give a chair to the contestant in specific number even the chairs are filled-in, the last contestant in the last chair would leave and eliminated and the preceding contestant will shift forward to give way to the contestant on the chair given to him/her.
-Artist who ends up sitting on the chair at the end of the round will move forward to the Live Shows.
+If the coach decided to give a chair to the contestant, the contestants in the next seats would move to the next one and the contestant who moved from the last chair would be eliminated..
+Artists who ends up sitting on the chairs at the end of the round will move forward to the Live Shows.